[Democracy Watch logo]

 Summary of Democracy Watch's Many Notable Achievements

-Democracy Watch works with Canadian citizens and organizations in pushing Canadian governments and businesses to empower Canadians in their roles as voters, citizens, taxpayers, consumers and shareholders.
+Democracy Watch has organized and works with Canadian citizens and organizations in five nation-wide coalitions, all pushing Canadian governments and businesses to empower Canadians in their roles as voters, citizens, taxpayers, consumers and shareholders.
 Its aim is to help reform Canadian government and business institutions to bring them into line with the realities of a modern, working democracy.

 • Canadians need access to full and timely information about government and business activities;